HadiElnemr/HadiElnemr.github.io/_projects/multi_uav_task_assignment_and_path_planning.md

 In this project, we study multiple optimisation techniques to tackle the task assignment and path planning problem for multi Unmanned Aerial Vehicles (UAVs).

-This problem, abbreviated as MUTAPP problem, is considered an NP-hard problem and can be described as a Multi Travelling Salesman Problem (MTSP).
+This Mutli UAV Target Assignment and Path Planning problem, abbreviated as **MUTAPP**, is considered an NP-hard problem (Non-deterministic Polynomial time) and can be described as a Multi Travelling Salesman Problem (MTSP).

 We encounter solutions such as Simulated Annealing (SA), Genetic Algorithm (GA), Hybrid Ant Colony Optimisation and Whale Optimisation Algorithm (H-ACO-WOA), and Hybrid ACO and Dragonfly Algorithm (H-ACO-DA).